Dreamfutura-Stephen/ai-encourager/README_EN.md

 # AI Encourager v2

-A lightweight AI companion skill for Claude — four character personas, a one-step framework, and optional voice encouragement.
+A lightweight AI companion skill for Claude codex— four character personas, a one-step framework, and optional voice encouragement.
 Not a coach.
 Not a productivity tool.
 Just someone who sits beside you when you're stuck.

 ## Features